Use of copula to model within-study association in bivariate meta-analysis of binomial data at the aggregate level a Bayesian approach and application to surrogate endpoint evaluation: Simulation study

+\item The simulation study also investigated the effect of study size by having two sets of scenarios.
+Overall, in the scenarios with small study size, all the methods resulted in higher biases and larger RMSEs across all methods.
+Furthermore, the simulation study highlighted the importance of study size in the scenarios with high proportions of events.
+Specifically, in the scenarios with average proportions of events equal to 0.95 and small study sizes, BRMA-BC failed to estimate the trial-level association with reasonable precision despite modeling the within-study variability on the original binomial scale and accounting for within-study associations.
+This indicates that, the study size is important and can substantially affect the accuracy of the estimates of the between-studies correlation when investigating binary outcomes with very high/low proportions of events.

-\item BRMA-BC is the most appropriate method to investigate the study level association between treatment effects on two binary outcomes.
-The model performed sufficiently well under any setting without over/underestimating the between-studies variances.
-There were scenarios in the simulation study, where it failed to estimate $\rho_b$ as accurately and precisely as BRMA-IB.
-This was due to the extremely high proportion of events.
-In practice, investigating between-studies association between binomial endpoints with proportions of events close to one or zero will require sufficiently large sample size.
-This will allow the model to estimate the between-studies correlation accurately and with good precision.
+\item BRMA-BC was the most appropriate method to investigate the study level association patterns between treatment effects on two binary outcomes.
+The model performed sufficiently well in most of the scenarios without substantially over/underestimating the heterogeneity parameters and the mean effects resulting also more accepptable coverage probabities than BRMA.
+There were scenarios where it failed to estimate $\rho_b$ as accurately as BRMA-IB.
+As explained in the previous paragraphs, this was due to the small size of the studies combined with the high proportions of events.
+In practice, investigating between-studies association between treatment effects on correlated binary outcomes with proportions of events close to one or zero requires studies with sufficiently large number of participants.

 \end{itemize}